enasequence/read_docs/faq/cohort-subs-guide.rst

 Submit Linked Cohort Data
 =========================

+This guide includes information about how to submit linked cohort datasets for displaying in the EBIs Pathogens Portal.

 Introduction
 ````````````
 Infectious disease plays out as an intricate set of molecular interactions between the systems of both pathogen and infected host.